SAP-samples/teched2025-DA267/exercises/ex6_pex_calc/ex6.2_pex_execution/README.md

 - Date: `2026`
 ![](../../../images/ex6.2_1.gif)

-5. Pull a data actions starter to the canvas.
+5. Pull a data action starter to the canvas.
 ![](../../../images/ex6.2_3.png)

 6. Set up the data action starter with a name and the data action you just created.
 The target version can be fixed to Plan2026.
 The salary assumption shall be prompted so that users can adjust it.